2moe/tmoe/README.md

 tmoe c k r a bash
 ```

-Start ash as a login shell：
+Start ash as the login shell：

 ```bash
 tmoe c k r a ash